danielscholl/infra-azure-provisioning/docs/airflow-scalability-guide.md

 # Airflow Scalability Guide

-This FAQ guide will help you configure airflow to scale according to the needs of the customer
+This FAQ guide will help you configure airflow to scale according to the needs of the customer.
+This guide applies to airflow 1.10.12 and airflow 2.x setup.

 ### How to scale airflow to execute 500 concurrent tasks across multiple DAG's?